-We’re adjusting our front-line of capital grantmaking to acknowledge the common-sense notion that a core set of values needs to inform our work – whether promoting low-income opportunity, influencing broader community development, promoting innovation within a field of work, encouraging collaboration, or any number of other considerations.
-A seemingly self-apparent, straight-forward proposition, but one with profound implications for a portfolio that has traditionally focused almost exclusively on an organization’s fundraising capacity rather than on mission, strategies, and impact.
+We’re adjusting our front line of capital grantmaking to acknowledge the common-sense notion that a core set of values needs to inform our work – whether promoting low-income opportunity, influencing broader community development, promoting innovation within a field of work, encouraging collaboration or any number of other considerations.
+This is a seemingly self-apparent, straightforward proposition, but one with profound implications for a portfolio that has traditionally focused almost exclusively on an organization’s fundraising capacity rather than on mission, strategies and impact.

-We’re examining how we might best contribute to the development of fields of high interest – the environment, education, arts and culture, health, community development, civic culture in Mexico and South Africa, and nonprofit capitalization.
-The question is not only identifying the niches in which we can add value, but also expanding our philanthropic toolbox to include providing operating and program support, strengthening intermediary organizations, enhancing nonprofit networks, pursuing important research questions, or promoting public policy reform.
+We’re examining how we might best contribute to the development of fields of high interest – the environment, education, arts and culture, health, community development, civic culture in Mexico and South Africa and nonprofit capitalization.
+The question is not only identifying the niches in which we can add value, but also expanding our philanthropic toolbox to include providing operating and program support, strengthening intermediary organizations, enhancing nonprofit networks, pursuing important research questions and promoting public policy reform.

 Kresge has contributed significantly to bringing Detroit to this crossroads.
 Its investments were the catalyst for the revitalization of the riverfront.
-It has helped stabilize key human service agencies.
+It has helped stabilize key human-services agencies.
 It has buttressed the community’s cultural anchors.

 But this is a whole new ballgame, as they say.
 Our trustees and staff are actively building out a more comprehensive, multifaceted, interdisciplinary set of strategies that will enable us to help build the next era in this city.
 With a wide swath of national and local foundations and Mayor Kilpatrick, we’re zeroing in on key neighborhoods.
 We’re taking the lead from a broad-based business coalition called Detroit Renaissance in identifying ambitious investments in entrepreneurialism and economic development.
 We’re working with a diverse coalition of cultural organizations to develop a new set of supports for the region’s cultural ecosystem.